Inference for Dependent Data with Learned Clusters

-Consider testing a null hypothesis, $H_0$, at level $\alpha \in (0,1)$.
-As a concrete example, we will focus on the problem of testing a hypothesis about a coefficient in a linear regression model (i.e. testing $H_0:\theta_0=0$ where $\theta_0$ is a parameter in a linear regression).
-In the case of this example, $\mathbf P$ consists of all possible data generating processes (DGPs) for the regression data, which typically include DGPs in which observations are correlated with each other.
+Consider testing a scalar null hypothesis, $H_0: \theta_0 = \theta^{\circledast}$, at level $\alpha \in (0,1)$.
+Here $\theta^{\circledast}$ is a hypothesized value of a parameter that reflects the data generating process $\Pr_0$.
+Our focus will be on the problem of testing a hypothesis about a coefficient in a linear regression model (e.g. testing $H_0:\theta_0=0$ where $\theta_0$ is a parameter in a linear regression, with $\zeta_i = (y_i, x_i)$ or $\zeta_i = (y_i, x_i, z_i)$ representing observations of an outcome variable $Y$, possibly endogenous regressor $X$, and exogenous instruments $Z$.)
+In the case of this example, $\Pr_0$ will be allowed to be a DGP in which observations are correlated with each other.
 Failure to account for dependence in $\mathscr D$ across $i \in \mathsf X$ may lead to substantial size distortion when testing $H_0$.
-In the following, we outline an approach for obtaining valid inference within this setting using cluster-based inferential procedures with clusters generated by an unsupervised clustering algorithm.

 Let $\mathcal C = \{ \mathsf C_1,...,\mathsf C_\G \}$ be a partition of $\mathsf X$ of cardinality $\G \geq 2$.
 The elements $\mathsf C_1,...,\mathsf C_\G$ are referred to as clusters.
 A \textit{cluster-based} inferential procedure for testing $H_0$ is a (possibly random) assignment